dlr-wf/crack_tip_correction_symbolic_regression/README.md

 To run the simulations, we used Ansys Mechanical APDL 2023 R1.
 *  <a href="https://github.com/dlr-wf/crackpy" target="_blank">CrackPy</a>:
 We used CrackPy version 1.2.0 to determine the Williams coefficients.
+*  <a href="https://github.com/WassimTenachi/PhySO" target="_blank">PhySO</a>:
+We used PhySO version v1.0.0 to perform symbolic regression.

 ## Installation